-The algorithm will be applied only for pixels that are indicated as cloudy by the cloud-screening algorithm.
-Pixels for which the quality test (previous section) failed will pass the algorithm without a result.
-If the algorithm retrieves parameters, which lie outside realistic values, a quality flag will be raised, indicating, which parameter is outside the considered limit.
+The algorithm will be applied only for pixels that was indicated as cloudy by the cloud screening algorithm.
+Pixels for which the quality test (previous section) failed, will pass the algorithm without a result.
+If the algorithm retrieves parameters, that lies outside realistic values, a quality flag will be raised, indicating, which parameter was exceeded.
 For that specific pixel, no cloud parameter will be estimated.

-3.2.5 Output Product
+3.2.5 Output products